 |Course code LAWS5031||Units 10||Level 5000||Faculty of Business and LawNewcastle Law School|

-Trade Practices Law encompasses measures to ensure fair competition between market players and measures to ensure that market players deal fairly and honestly with consumers, so that consumers are able to compare products and services.
-We examine how the Trade Practices Act (TPA) addresses restrictive trade practices such as cartel conduct, monopolization, exclusive dealing, resale price maintenance and anti-competitive mergers, as well as touching on common law approaches to restraint of trade.
+Competition and Consumer Law encompasses measures to ensure fair competition between market players and measures to ensure that market players deal fairly and honestly with consumers, so that consumers are able to compare products and services.
+Students in this course will examine how the Competition and Consumer Act 2010 (Cth) (CCA) addresses restrictive trade practices such as cartel conduct, monopolization, exclusive dealing, resale price maintenance and anti-competitive mergers, as well as touching on common law approaches to restraint of trade.

-As the structure focuses on the more common areas of dispute within trade practices law likely to be encountered within legal practice, you will be introduced to the economic concepts upon which the regulatory regime is founded before particular emphasis is placed on the consumer protection provisions and the substantive prohibitions and restrictions of the Trade Practices Act which impact on various business activities.
+As the structure focuses on the more common areas of dispute within trade practices law likely to be encountered within Competition and Consumer law like to be encountered within legal practice, students will be introduced to the economic concepts upon which the regulatory regime is founded before particular emphasis is placed on the consumer protection provisions and the substantive prohibitions and restrictions of the CCA which impact on various business activities.

-1. Analyse the role of competition and trade practices law in the functioning of market economies.
+1. Analyse the role of competition and consumer law in the functioning of market economies.

-2. Analyse and evaluate theories and policy arguments about competition and trade practices law
+2. Analyse and evaluate theories and policy arguments about competition and consumer law

 3. Identify and comprehend the key legal mechanisms (statutory and common law) used in Australia to promote competition, to minimise anti-competitive conduct and to protect consumers.